Xeus-Territory/obsidian_world/content/Tech Second Brain/Cyber & Info Security/Research/Fundamentals/Web fundamentals.md

   - fundamentals
   - infosec
 ---
+>[!info]

-*This is about what should we need to getting before go to security.
+>*This is about what should we need to getting before go to security.
 Find out it on some topic below and grasp for yourself something news*

 ## Website basic things
 <img src = "https://assets.tryhackme.com/additional/how-websites-work/client%20server.png">